Decentralidia/Rebuttal/Readme.md

 ***

 ### Finally: 2.
 Thank you for your feedback on the tweets poll subject.
-As mentioned in the first paragraph of `Section 4.1`, we closely refine all tweets and rigorously measure the sense and naturality of the tweets through multiple levels of human feedback before adding them to the main experiment.
+As mentioned in the first paragraph of Section 4.1, we closely refine all tweets and rigorously measure the sense and naturality of the tweets through multiple levels of human feedback before adding them to the main experiment.

 #### Three-Level System for Generating Tweets:

-1. **Discovery:**
+1. Discovery:
    - The tweets refinement and gathering core team master X's policy for blocking tweets by reading all of X's guidelines and policies carefully.
    - Gain a deep insight by reading many tweets (unblocked and blocked by X) from diverse sources in the three chosen categories.
    - Include metrics in the process of reading tweets (about the tweet sender) if possible: